timjogorman/RicherEventDescription/guidelines.md

 of the object.
-Put differently, if the temporal span of one event does not contain the entire duration of another event, the two are not in a CONTAINS-SUBEVENT (nor CONTAINS) relation but rather, they are two different events, perhaps causally linked, or, perhaps just temporally linked.
+Put differently, if the temporal span of one event does not contain the entire duration of another event, the two are not in a CONTAINS-SUBEVENT (nor CONTAINS) relation but rather, they are two different events, perhaps causally linked, or perhaps just temporally linked.

 When one finds one EVENT which temporally contains another, one must decide whether they are simply in a CONTAINS relation, or whether they are in a CONTAINS-SUBEVENT relation.
-We've chosen to take a very narrow view of events and sub-events: if an EVENT is a necessary subpart of another event, as viewed in an encyclopedia or generic semantic representation of the larger EVENT's type, it is a sub-event.
+We've chosen to take a very narrow view of events and sub-events: If an EVENT is a necessary subpart of another event, as viewed in an encyclopedia or generic semantic representation of the larger EVENT's type, it is a sub-event.